SKIP TO MAIN CONTENT

 Quality Education Locally

 Dallas is an educational hub, home to some of the best schools in Texas.
-According to a 2020 Niche rating, DFW [Dallas / Fort Worth] school districts accounted for seven of the top ten best school districts in Texas.
+According to a 2023 Niche rating, DFW [Dallas / Fort Worth] school districts accounted for seven of Texas’ top ten best school districts.
 The Dallas metropolitan area is also home to over 30 colleges.

 Highlights